 • Conduct research with award-winning faculty

-• Participate in hands on research in a UW faculty member’s lab
+• Participate in hands on research in a University of Washington faculty member’s lab

-• Travel reimbursement for expenses to/from internship available
+• Travel reimbursement for expenses to/from program site available

 • Variety of social activities